lvl1/courses/webpack-flux-react-part2.md

 If you're looking into a pure Flux framework check out the **Alt** framework.

-For a quick intro to Redux check out this [tutorial](https://github.com/happypoulp/redux-tutorial).
+For a quick intro to Redux check out this [tutorial](https://github.com/happypoulp/redux-tutorial), as well as the Redux documentation [here](https://rackt.github.io/redux/docs/introduction/index.html)

 Let's install redux and the redux development tools: